ELLXN07/portfolio/README.md

 ## ✨ Features

 - ⚡ Smooth scrolling and transitions
-- 🎨 Glassmorphic black-themed UI inspired by Apple aesthetics
+- 🎨 Material Themed UI with a lot of themes
 - 💻 Responsive and mobile-friendly layout
 - 🧠 Typing animations and reactive elements
 - 🖼️ Floating movie posters & media banners
-- ⭐ Letterboxd-style rating UI (experimental)
 - 🔧 Built with Tailwind CSS

 ---